sharash/sharash.github.io/docs/_posts/2020-08-31-subspace-outlier-detection.markdown

 Unlike SOD, the hyperplane does not need to be parallel to the feature axes.
 In theory, this makes PCA outlier detection more flexible and thus useful for a greater range of datasets.

 ## Results on real data
-To assess the quality of the methods, I use three datasets where some points have been labeled outliers.
+To assess the quality of the methods, I use three datasets with ground-truth outlier annotation (downloaded from [ODDS](http://odds.cs.stonybrook.edu/)).
 Here are the ROC curves for SOD:

 ![sod-roc](/images/sod/sod-roc.png)
 {: .centered }